-Actress-singer Susanna Foster, who was featured in The Phantom of the Opera and several other 1940s Universal productions and whose adult life was plagued by alcoholism and mental illness, died of heart failure at the Lillian Booth Actors Home in Englewood, N.J., on Jan.
-17. She was 84.
+Actress-singer Susanna Foster, who was featured in The Phantom of the Opera and several other 1940s Universal productions and whose adult life was plagued by alcoholism and mental illness, died at age 84 in Englewood, New Jersey, on Jan.
+17.

 The Phantom of the Opera, Universal’s biggest hit of 1943, had Foster playing opposite Claude Rains (as the Phantom) and a fast-fading, post-MGM Nelson Eddy.
 Among Foster’s other film appearances of the period were the horror drama The Climax (1944), with Boris Karloff and Turhan Bey; Frisco Sal (1944), also with Bey; and That Night with You (1945), opposite Franchot Tone.

 After abruptly leaving Hollywood in 1945, Foster performed on stage.
 She later married baritone Wilbur Evans.

 In 1992, she made a brief comeback in a little-seen remake of the 1945 noir cult classic Detour.

 Foster’s surviving son, Michael, has created a website in which he talks about her: “The Susanna Foster Chronicles: Phantom of the Heart.”
 (After falling into a hepatic coma, Foster’s other son, Philip, died at age 33.)